hoplon/notify/README.md

 ## Change Log

+**0.2.0** Notifications now contain the server timestamp of when the notification was created.
+Functions which are registered on the client side to process notifications now take that timestamp as a second argument.

 **0.1.1** A second poll mechanism was added to reduce the amount of polling when notifications for that client are infrequent.